Natalie-2004/COMP3121/README.md

 Eventually, we get the final residual graph that has no augmenting path.

 ## Mod 5 - Dynamic Programming
 The main idea to to solve a large problem recursively by building from (carefully chosen) subproblems of smaller size.
 Notably, the subproblems are OVERLAPPING in DP, whereas they're disjoint at DAC.
+It can be solved from top-to-down or from down-to-top.

 ```
 Optimal Substructure Property